 There are no adequate and well-controlled studies in pregnant women.
 BOTOX Cosmetic should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 When BOTOX Cosmetic (4, 8, or 16 Units/kg) was administered intramuscularly to pregnant mice or rats two times during the period of organogenesis (on gestation days 5 and 13), reductions in fetal body weight and decreased fetal skeletal ossification were observed at the two highest doses.
-The no-effect dose for developmental toxicity in these studies (4 Units/kg) is approximately 12 times the average high human dose for glabellar lines of 20 Units on a body weight basis (Units/kg).
+The no-effect dose for developmental toxicity in these studies (4 Units/kg) is approximately 5 times the average high human dose for glabellar lines and lateral canthal lines of 44 Units on a body weight basis (Units/kg).

 It is not known whether BOTOX Cosmetic is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when BOTOX Cosmetic is administered to a nursing woman.